PostHog/posthog.com/contents/founders/what-recruiters-see.md

   - A few sentences about why you are interested in this role specifically is fine
   - You don't need 5 paragraphs that are just your resumé slightly reworded - it's just more text we will skim over
   - Our ATS will wreck your formatting beyond line breaks
-  - Don't introduce yourself (we know who you are)
+  - Writing 'hi I'm X' is a waste of words (we know who you are!)
   - Match the tone of the company - for example, we are informal so please no 'Dear Sir/Madam'
   - If you can figure out what the company cares about, or who is in it - talk about how you think you could help them achieve their goals and why
   - Write _something_ - if it's too much hassle, that's ok, you're probably not that interested!